 From the Principal’s desk (aka the kitchen table!):

-On a lighter note we have some “Happy Birthday” wishes to send out since we last saw the children!
+We have some “Happy Birthday” wishes to send out to some special children!

 So a big “Happy Birthday” to ………